-SLIC students will complete the Selected Topics in Medicine Course (MEDC 308.16) longitudinally throughout the 42 weeks.
-The SLIC students will attend the assessment weeks, held in Regina and Saskatoon, scheduled from December 11-15, 2023 and June 10-14, 2024.
+SLIC students will complete the Selected Topics in Medicine Course (MEDC 308.16) longitudinally throughout the 40 weeks.
+The SLIC students will attend the assessment weeks, held in Regina and Saskatoon June 9-13, 2025.
 The assessment weeks consist of lectures, small group sessions and simulation sessions covering a variety of topics.
-The OSCE is also held during an assessment week.
+The OSCE is also held in the assessment week period.
 Additionally, SLIC students will attend the Success in Medical School III (MEDC 311.0) at the beginning of year 3 during orientation at their home site and participate through online components throughout the year.